jasgrewal/common/seminars/attended/workshop_cdi_ctlt2018/day1_prep.md

 	- Creating group agreements / debates
 	- Common interests?

+## 3 Stages of the Design Process
+### What do we want the students to learn?
+- Why's it worthy of understanding?

+### How'll we (and they!) know they've learnt it?

+### How'll we help them learn it?
+- Big ideas can act as conceptual anchors
+	- These big ideas can be concepts/ themes / debates / perspective / paradox / theory / principle / assumption

+**Enduring Understanding** : Concept you want them to appreciate fully
+**Essential Questions**: What questions help them evalaute they have enduring understanding of the statement above?
+Questions that may step from the idea or lead to the idea?

+# Solid ideas
+- 'Coffee sessions': Am I doing ok?
+Do I belong?
+Who are my people?
+- Who are your students, without the doing?
+	- What is the *real why* of my discipline?
 - End of semester activity works towards a common theme (teach your grandma / podcast / ted talks / interviews)
+- Do *not* use the word Understanding in your Learning outcomes
+	- Understanding is different Knowledge
+	- Understanding yields self-knowledge, perspective, and empathy (being able to understand biases, form own opinins etc)